arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // [100, 100, 100, 100, 100, 100, 100, 100, 100, 100, 100]
 ```

+---

 #### Array.prototype.filter(callbackFunction)

-The filter() method will creates a shallow copy of a given array and filtered down that pass the test by the given array.
+The `filter()` method will creates a shallow copy of a given array and filtered down that pass the test by the given array.
 The filter method doesn't change the array, instead return a new array.

 ```javascript
 const numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10];